asherfsullivan/michelin_map/technology.md

 PosgreSQL is the database we intend to use, and we will perform the ETL process to extract the dataset.

 ## Machine Learning
--- is the ML library we'll be using to create a classifier (Cluster Centroid Undersampling):.
-Our training and testing setup is --
+TensorFlow Library is the ML library we'll be using for Deep Learning.

 ## Dashboard
 We will integrate Tableau for a fully functioning and interactive dashboard.